Splash, Scratch, Dunk! Films Made by Hand

 On sale to public: 10am, Thu 25 March

-There exists an alternative history of cinema, one quite apart from commercial mainstream film, but also a distinct subset of experimental cinema: films made entirely by hand, without a camera.
+There exists an alternative history of cinema, one quite apart from commercial mainstream film, but also a distinct subset of experimental cinema: films made not by using a camera, but by hand.

-Filmmakers have worked in this tradition since the 1930s, drawing, painting or scratching directly onto film; fixing materials to the filmstrip; purposefully decaying the film stock by bleaching or salting it, or leaving it buried in soil for months at a time.
+Filmmakers have worked in this tradition since the 1930s, drawing, painting or scratching directly onto film; sticking things to the filmstrip; decaying the film stock by chemical attack or by burying it underground.

-In true DIY spirit, they have developed their own processes, welcomed chance outcomes, and experimented with an array of everyday tools and materials: brushes and felt-tip pens...but also household bleach, glitter nail polish, even bodily fluids!
+In true DIY spirit, they have developed their own processes, welcomed chance outcomes, and applied different paints and inks...but also household bleach, glitter nail polish, even bodily fluids!

-The filmmakers have different aims, or aspirations, for their work, using the craft to articulate issues related to feminism, identity politics or to represent an attack on film itself.
+The filmmakers have different aims, or aspirations, for their work, making it the vehicle for political expression, and sometimes even for an attack on film itself.

 This series of films made by hand includes pioneering, enduring classics of the genre alongside recent works by contemporary directors.